USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 BUWIALNIA – CHILDREN’S PLAYROOM AT THE BUW

 Parents who come to the library with their children can use a special room prepared for the youngest.
-BUWialnia is located on the first floor in room 143 just behind the Information Room.
+BUWialnia is located on the first floor in room 143, just behind the Information Desk.
 The room is equipped with mats, chairs, a table, toys and books.
-It also has a designated area with a changing table and feeding chair.
+It also has a designated area with a changing table and a feeding chair.
 There are four work stations for parents.
 Most of the walls in the BUWialnia are made of glass so that children can see what is going on, for example, in the main hall before the entrance to the library.
-Parents and children can use the library from Monday to Saturday from 9am to 9pm and on Sundays from 3pm to 8pm.
+Parents and children can use the library from Monday to Saturday from 9 to 21 and on Sundays from 15 to 20.

-An employee of the University of Warsaw may apply for a childbirth grant due to the birth of a child/children, provided that the event took place during the period of employment at the University.
-The application should be submitted no later than within one year of the event.
+A UW employee may apply for financial aid for the birth of a child as long as the event took place during the period of employment at the UW.
+The application must be submitted no later than one year after the event.

-For more information on the benefits to which you are entitled, see the rules of the Employee Benefit Fund and the website – links to external pages.
+More information on the benefits to which you are entitled can be found in the rules of the University Social Benefits Fund and on the website.

-The Employee Benefit Fund (ZFŚS) is administered by:
+The University Social Benefits Fund is supervised by:

 Krakowskie Przedmieście 26/28